Teaching Trunk Program

 Additional supporters include: Bank of America; Jacob J. Fink Charitable Foundation; J.P.Morgan Chase; Kraft Foods; Motorola Foundation; RBC Wealth Management; State Farm; Bruce and Elizabeth White.

-Education Services are supported with generous grants from: Dr. Scholl Foundation; Leah Gutman Education Fund; Max and Sunny Howard Memorial Foundation; Harry & Sadie Lasky Foundation; Niles Township Government; PNC; Charles & M.R.
-Shapiro Foundation.
+Education Services are supported with generous grants from: Dr. Scholl Foundation; Leah Gutman Education Fund; Max and Sunny Howard Memorial Foundation; Glen and Wendy Miller Family Foundation; Niles Township Government; Eve Perkal; Charles & M.R.
+Shapiro Foundation; State Farm.

 Additional endowment support is provided by: The Mayor Richard M. and Maggie C. Daley Education Fund; The Harvey L. Miller Family Foundation Program Endowment Fund; Fund; Moselle Mintz Schwartz Education Fund; Barney & Anita Sidler Educational Endowment.